cale-inspired/isprtn/content/about.md

 ### An eternal soul.

 As I commited more and more to Yoga, I observed vast changes happening in my life.
-Not only my body became stronger and flexible, so did I - as a person, as a living being, as a loving being.
+Not only my body became stronger and more flexible, so did I - as a person, as a living being, as a loving being.
 The practise brought **peace, harmony and consciousness** into my life.
 The practise made me realise that I am not an individual being separate from the external world, but an eternal soul deeply rooted in everything that is.
 The practise gave me bliss.

 ### Sharing the bliss.

 Benefiting from the Yoga practise in such a profound way, I felt the deep urge to share this wonderful experience with others.
 I sensed the potential not only for the individual but for mankind, by helping people to find back to their true selves and become their highest versions.
-To this day my motivation has not changed: **Inspiring minds, opening hearts, expanding consciousness - this is why I teach.**
+To this day my motivation has not changed: **inspiring minds, opening hearts, expanding consciousness - this is why I teach.**